tpm2-software/tpm2-tss/README.md

 output.
 It can be enabled separately for different components.
 The description how to do this can be found in the [logging](doc/logging.md) file.

+### Fuzzing
+All system API function calls can be tested using a fuzzing library.
+The description how to do this can be found in the [fuzzing](doc/fuzzing.md) file.

 # Architecture/Block Diagram
 SAPI library, TAB/RM, and Test Code Block Diagram:
 ![Architecture Block Diagram](doc/TSS%20block%20diagram.png)